akamburov/omnicorp-feedback-triage/README.md

 ## 📊 Development Metrics & Key Observations

 - **Development Effort & Cost**: The entire solution was designed and implemented in approximately **4 hours** (18:00–02:00) using an **AI-first engineering approach**, costing **~$5** in total compute/API utilization.
-- **LLM Provider Insights**: The Google Gemini API (`gemini-3.5-flash-lite`) proved to be significantly more configurable than the OpenAI API (`gpt-4o-mini`), offering richer controls for system instructions, schema enforcement, and safety parameters.

 ---